DonWachsmalstift/Diamond/logbooks/dayshift_2/dayshift_2.md

 **10:07** Phil phoned back <br>
 List of utilities --> Beamlines --> BL15J Pair Distribution Function --> Synoptic-BL15J -->JLaue Cooler Button --> CryoOC Schematic Screen: If "Run" is not red, then call Phil immediately.

 questions to Phil: way to take dark picture or sleep every 20 min?
-Answer: do not take regular darks despite afterglow, because the ~ 50 cts afterglow
+Answer: do not take regular darks despite afterglow, because the ~ 50 cts afterglow is not dramatic compared to 20,000 cts

+**10:14 catalysis experiment restarted with #55383** <br>
+Nota: the catalyst was at T = 350 °C for the waiting time of 2 h, but only

+the peaks for NiO are at 2.5 and 4.5 disappear upon reduction; <br>
+during the mono repair, we flushed He through the capillary, but there seemed to be some oxidation happening, because the peaks of NiO have reappeared; with the start of catalysis conditions (CO2, H2), the NiO peaks disappeared again. <br>
+Because the catalyst had seen completely undefined conditions (not exact T, re-oxidation), the experiment was aborted at 10:40.

+**mounting of Ag-H-beta**